david-bouyssie/sqlite4s/README.md

 # SQLite4S

-SQLite4S is port of the Java library [Sqlite4java](https://bitbucket.org/almworks/sqlite4java) for the Scala Native platform.
+SQLite4S is a port of the Java library [Sqlite4java](https://bitbucket.org/almworks/sqlite4java) for the Scala Native platform.

 The goal of this project is to provide a thin wrapper around the SQLite C library with an API similar to the Sqlite4java one.
 Since JNI is not needed anymore thanks to Scala Native, SQLite4S should have a lower overhead compared to the Sqlite4ava wrapper.
 However performance comparison has not been done yet.